-An ISO fire rating is a score provided to fire departments and insurance companies by a company called ISO Mitigation.
+An ISO fire rating is a score provided to fire departments and insurance companies by the Insurance Services Office.
 The score reflects how prepared a community and area is for fires.
-While it mainly focuses on the local fire departments and water supply, there are other factors that contribute to an area’s score
+While it mainly focuses on the local fire departments and water supply, there are other factors that contribute to an area’s score.

-An ISO score has the power to affect your insurance premium, and can even cause an insurance company to deny you service altogether in some circumstances.
+An ISO score has the power to affect the insurance premium of every homeowner in the area and can even cause an insurer to deny you coverage in some circumstances.

 How an ISO fire rating is determined

-The ISO states that there are four categories that account for the scoring model no matter where in the U.S. your home resides.
+The ISO outlines four categories that account for their scoring model no matter where in the U.S. your home resides.
 Each carries a specific weight and reflects a different aspect of fire prevention.

 |10%||Emergency communications systems: This evaluates how well a fire department receives and responds to emergency calls.|

-It is possible your insurance application would be denied based on an ISO report, but many companies only use ISO for part of their calculations.
+It is possible your homeowners insurance policy would be denied based on an ISO report, but many companies only use ISO for part of their calculations.
 Should you be unable to get a policy with one company, you may be able to submit applications to other home insurance providers.
-Not all companies will deny you service due to your area’s ISO score.
+Not all carriers will deny you coverage due to your area’s ISO score.

 How does an ISO fire rating affect insurance rates?

-In 2018, fire and lightning accounted for 32.7% of all homeowners insurance losses, according to III.
+In 2018, fire and lightning accounted for 32.7% of all homeowners insurance losses, according to the Insurance Information Institute.
 It is for this reason that insurance companies continue to take fire safety very seriously when calculating a premium, and is why they use ISO scores to determine how at risk your home is.